 T: I'm just honored to be in the class of those guys.
 Bryan Randall hit me up on Facebook and said, 'Please don't break ALL of my records.'
 He's a good friend, though, and we just laughed about it.

 Dependable service.
 Unmatched expertise.
-It's the way we're wired.

 ELECTRICAL CONTRACTORS // INDUSTRIAL // COMMERCIAL 540.343.4113 // www.jarrettelectricinc.com